01mf02/computers-spaceflight/src/Preface.md

 described here were developed independently, by different teams, at different sites.
-Continuity occured only when a series of systems were built under the auspices of a single center, such as the Gemini, Apollo, and Shuttle systems through the Johnson Space \newpageon{x} Flight Center.
+Continuity occured only when a series of systems were built under the auspices of a single center, such as the Gemini, Apollo, and Shuttle systems through the Johnson Space \pagebreakon{x} Flight Center.
 In the rare instances that some technological exchange occurred, it is highlighted.
 Despite the independent development of the various systems, some common problems and experiences provided threads with which to bind